【關於Mark】

 12:30-13:30 lunch

-We reserve the right to change the program.
+We reserve the right to change the program times and themes.

 FOR WHOM?
 Anyone who is curious and confident enough to sing with others.